2023 OFFICIAL RULES

 - Dates & Timing: Local Home Run Derby date and times must be submitted, updated if weather delay, and finalized within the Home Run Derby portal two-weeks prior to the Local Home Run Derby taking place.

 - The contest can take place any time during the day as long as it is completed before 10:00 PM.

 - Results: Results must be submitted within one (1) week of the local contest taking place and no later than June 25, 2023 (date subject to change).
 Results will be submitted by Local Little League Host via online portal at LittleLeague.org/HomeRunDerby.

 - Admission: No admission charge is permitted.

 - Fans should only be encouraged to attend as permitted and in accordance with local and state guidelines.
-Local guidelines should also be followed as it relates to social distancing, masks, and other COVID-19 mitigation requirements.
+Local guidelines should also be followed as it relates to social distancing, masks, and any COVID- variants mitigation requirements.

 - Field Decorum: Batboys and/or batgirls are not permitted.
-All players shall be on their benches in the dugouts or in the bullpen and socially distanced, if required.
+All players shall be on their benches in the dugouts or in the bullpen..

 - Equipment: Should be inspected prior to the start of the competition